kellyjonbrazil/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

   Predefined ``textfsm`` templates packages supporting a variety of platforms and commands ``ttp``
-  A library for semi-structured text parsing using templates, with added capabilities to simplify the process ``pyats``
+  A library for semi-structured text parsing using templates, with added capabilities to simplify the process ``jc``
+  A python module which converts the output of dozens of popular linux/unix/macOS/Windows commands and file-types to python dictionaries or lists of dictionaries.
+Note: this filter plugin can be found in the ``community.general`` collection.
+``pyats``
   Uses the parsers included with the Cisco Test Automation & Validation Solution ``json``